Summer 2026 is almost full. 13 weeks remaining. Check dates →

 Westport Point, Massachusetts

 A waterfront colonial at Westport Point, in the coastal town of Westport, Massachusetts.
 Sunrise over the river, sunset over the harbor with sailboats.
-This is your summer.

 The House